chanzuckerberg/cellxgene-documentation/where-is-my-gene/where-is-my-gene-documentation.md

 ### Data normalization

-Read counts are normalized using a modification of rankit method which is a variation of quantile normalization used for gene expression experiments (Bolstad BM et al., Evans C et al., The GTEx Consortium.).
+Read counts are normalized using a modification of rankit method which is a variation of quantile normalization used for gene expression data (Bolstad BM et al., Evans C et al., The GTEx Consortium.).

-For a given cell in a count matrix, the read counts across genes are transformed to quantiles, then those quantiles are mapped to the corresponding values of a normal distribution with mean = 3 and variance = 1.
+For a given cell in a count matrix, the read counts across genes are transformed to quantiles, then those quantiles are mapped to the corresponding values of a normal distribution with mean = 3 and variance = 1 (Figure 6).
 Normalized matrices from multiple datasets of the same tissue are concatenated along the gene axis.

-Here is a visual representation of this method:

  <p align="center">
     <img src="./files/distribution_read_counts.png" width="600" height="246">